doopley/terraform/README.md

 1. do-droplets-lb
 2. do-kubernetes

+**You can create additional projects starting from one of the two existing ones (do-droplets-lb or do-kubernetes) and customize them as you wish.**

 Global Arguments:
 - `username=*` : The username of the user to be created on the droplet.
 - `do_token=*` : The Digital Ocean Token to be used to create the droplet.